emmanuelgautier/git-course-test/README.md

 This repository contains small piece of codes.
 This is not a real project of course but you will be able to test yourself making some changes on this project.

+This Git repository is part of the [Git Essentials](https://courses.emmanuelgautier.com/course/view.php?id=2) course.

 ## What you should do ?

 You can just follow the steps and check if your CI is OK with what you have done: